Floquet-Enhanced Spin Swaps: Results

 We find a $\sim$3-fold quality-factor improvement on qubit 1, and $\sim$9-fold improvement on qubit 2.
 The significant discrepancy between the quality-factor improvements of the two qubits is likely due to the large hyperfine gradient $\Delta_{34}$ in qubit 2, which causes an exceptionally low quality factor for non-enhanced $\pi$ rotations.
 The quality-factor enhancement is striking in this case.
 To extract an estimated uncertainty, we repeat the same experiment 30 times and calculate the mean and the variance of the quality factor ratio, as shown in the first row of Table~\ref{LifetimeRatio}.

 So far, we have initialized both ST qubits in their ground states.
 We can also initialize either ST qubit in its excited state by applying an extra $\pi$ pulse to the qubit immediately before the first Floquet step.
 We run the same experiment with different initial states and extract the quality factors by fitting the data [Fig.~\ref{Lifetime}(b-c)].
 Again, for each initial state, we repeat the experiment 30 times and calculate the mean and the variance of the quality-factor ratio, which are listed in Table ~\ref{LifetimeRatio}.
 The quality-factor improvements of both qubits are consistent across different initial states.
-We also initialize qubit 2 as $\ket{T_{+}} = \ket{\U\U}$ and measure the quality-factor improvement on qubit 1 [Fig.~\ref{Lifetime}(d)].
-We notice that the quality-factor ratio is much lower when qubit 2 is initialized in $\ket{T_{+}}$.
-This is not surprising since the effective Ising interaction between qubit 1 and qubit 2 (Eq.~\ref{STIsing}) is only valid when both qubits are restricted to the $s_{z} = 0$ subspace.
-The reason why we still see a $\sim$2-fold quality-factor improvement instead of no improvement at all is likely because of the imperfect $\ket{T_{+}}$ preparation due to thermal population of excited states~\cite{Orona2018TpLoad}.
-ST qubit 2 has non-zero probability after the $\ket{T_{+}}$ initialization to remain in the $s_{z} = 0$ subspace, which enables weak Floquet enhancement.